 Other economic impacts of lower oil prices

 Falling oil prices could delay investment into alternative ‘greener’ forms of energy, such as electric cars, and this could have negative consequences

 Long-term falling oil prices could reverse the recent decline in-car use, leading to a steady increase in traffic congestion and environmental costs of petrol use. (see: post on case for increasing tax on petrol)

 A few years ago, oil prices were rising through the roof, and many expected high oil prices to be the new norm.
 It is unlikely OPEC will want to tolerate low oil prices for too long.
 There is still a strong latent demand in Asia (India and China).
 The coronavirus could prove to be a very severe economic shock, which leads to a deep recession in 2020.
 However, it will not last – experts predict by 3-6 months, the worst should be over.
 This could cause a strong economic recovery and prices quickly bounce back.

-Example – effect of falling oil prices on Russian economy
+Example – effect of falling oil prices on the Russian economy

 The Russian economy is highly dependent on the oil and gas industry.
 The fall in oil prices caused a rapid devaluation in the Rouble and contributed to a recession.